 4. Chickpea Flour/ Rice Flour/ Cornmeal

-These again have gentle exfoliating properties.
+These again have gentle exfoliating properties and makes an excellent homemade face and body scrub.
 Growing up, Chickpea flour scrub (Ubtan) was the standard Sunday routine.
 The mix has Chickpea flour (1/2 cup) + Curd (few tbsp. as per the desired consistency) + Turmeric (1/2 tsp).

 Apply generously on face, neck, arms, and leg, once dry rub vigorously to remove, which helps slough off dead skin, leaving the skin fresh and soft.
 In addition, for fun add-ins, add powdered citrus peel, almond meal, or lemon juice.